Becoming a Fellow

 What are the criteria to be a DCI Fellow?

-Fellows will be selected based on how their participation will impact the program and shape their future life journeys.
-A record of successful collaborative efforts will be considered along with the knowledge, skills, and accomplishments of applicants.
-Consideration will also be given to what future Fellows will contribute to the cohort and the broader global community.
+Fellows will be selected based on how their participation will both contribute to and benefit from the program, in shaping a transition to new areas of purpose and impact.
+Previous leadership and collaboration experiences will be considered along with the knowledge, skills, and interests of applicants.
+Consideration will also be given to what future Fellows will contribute to the DCI community and beyond.